-Choices that define what your organisation must deliver — and what it should not.
+Choices that define what your organisation- your supply chain – must deliver — and what it should not.

 Choices that guide decision-making in the supply chain: from IBP trade-offs to everyday operational calls.